alexbers/manual-tls/README.md

 ## Motivation ##

 This is educational project about cryptography.
-Please don't use it in your production projects!
+Please, don't use it in your production projects!

 Have you ever wandered what happens when you type some https address in